phaetto/proactive-sharepoint-build/readme.md

 You can now generate an spfx:
 - `proactive-sharepoint-build init --name MyWidget --webpart`
 - _Edit your js in MyWidget/index.js_
-- `proactive-sharepoint-build pack --source-folder MyWidget --spfx-folder .`
+- `proactive-sharepoint-build pack --source-folder MyWidget`

 At this point file MyWidget.sppkg has been generated.
 Upload it to your tenant.